oneoffcoder/books/sphinx/python-intro/source/loops.rst

    for <element> in <collection>:
       # perform some logic over the element

-Basic for-each
+Basic for loop
 ^^^^^^^^^^^^^^

-Here are some examples of using a ``for-each`` loop against different types of collections.
+Here are some examples of using a ``for`` loop with different kinds of collections.

 .. literalinclude:: code/oneoffcoder/loop/foreach.py
    :language: python